GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-75/index.md

 ## Google I/O 2019 is a wrap {: #io-talks }

-If you didn’t make it to I/O, or maybe you did, and didn’t see all the talks, they’re all up on the [Chrome Developers YouTube channel][cr-dev-yt], in the [Web at Google I/O 2019 playlist](https://bit.ly/web-at-io2019).
+If you didn't make it to I/O, or maybe you did, and didn't see all the talks, they're all up on the [Chrome Developers YouTube channel][cr-dev-yt], in the [Web at Google I/O 2019 playlist](https://bit.ly/web-at-io2019).

-* Tom and I presented [“Unlocking new capabilities for the web”][yt-unlock] covering some of the amazing new capabilities that are landing in browsers this year.
+* Tom and I presented ["Unlocking new capabilities for the web"][yt-unlock] covering some of the amazing new capabilities that are landing in browsers this year.
-* Addy and Katie covered some cool performance tips and tricks in [“Speed at Scale”][yt-speed].
+* Addy and Katie covered some cool performance tips and tricks in ["Speed at Scale"][yt-speed].
-* Elizabeth and Paul dove into some cool devtools in [“Demystifying Speed Tooling”][yt-tooling].
+* Elizabeth and Paul dove into some cool devtools in ["Demystifying Speed Tooling"][yt-tooling].
-* And in [“Build Fast and Smooth Web Apps from Feature Phone to Desktop”][yt-proxx] Mariko showed us how she and her crew built [Proxx][proxx] to work on any device, from feature phone to smart phone to desktop.
+* And in ["Build Fast and Smooth Web Apps from Feature Phone to Desktop"][yt-proxx] Mariko showed us how she and her crew built [Proxx][proxx] to work on any device, from feature phone to smart phone to desktop.
-  If you haven’t tried [Proxx][proxx] yet, it’s a super fun mine sweeper clone.
+  If you haven't tried [Proxx][proxx] yet, it's a super fun mine sweeper clone.

 [cr-dev-yt]: https://youtube.com/user/ChromeDevelopers/
 [yt-unlock]: https://www.youtube.com/watch?v=GSiUzuB-PoI